 To ensure the providing of adequate water, sewer, drainage, utilities, and other services to developing areas of the City.

 To establish the rights, duties and responsibilities of subdividers with respect to the development of land within the City.

-Promote the health and general welfare of the City of Elk Ridge’s current and future residents.
+To promote the health and general welfare of the City of Elk Ridge’s current and future residents.

 10-15A-2 SCOPE OF APPLICABILITY